-- research undertaken in or by a UK Health Department, its non-Departmental public bodies or the NHS and social care providers; and - clinical and non-clinical research, research undertaken by NHS or social care staff using the resources of health and social care providers and any research undertaken within the health and social care systems that might have an impact on the quality of those services. - 3.3.
+- clinical and non-clinical research, research undertaken by NHS or social care staff using the resources of health and social care providers and any research undertaken within the health and social care systems (Including research involving prison health services. that might have an impact on the quality of those services. - 3.3.
 The activity of involving patients, service users or the public in the design, management, conduct or dissemination of research should not be managed as though it is research in its own right.
-Information on arrangements and controls relating to public involvement is available from INVOLVE at www.invo.org.uk. - 3.4.
-This document draws on relevant sources but cannot exhaustively compile all the principles, requirements and standards that may be issued separately by individual bodies with an interest in research.
+Information on arrangements and controls relating to public involvement is available from INVOLVE. - 3.4.
+This document draws on relevant sources (These sources include legislation (appendix 2) and other publications about good research practice, such as the ADASS/SSRG resource pack for social care, ESRC Framework for Research Ethics, the principles of ICH GCP, the previous Research Governance Frameworks, RESPECT Code of Practice, UUK Concordat to support research integrity and WMA Declaration of Helsinki) but cannot exhaustively compile all the principles, requirements and standards that may be issued separately by individual bodies with an interest in research.
 In particular, it does not repeat requirements and expectations that apply generally and are not specific to health and social care research, such as professional standards or legislation regarding age of legal capacity, equality, health and safety, Welsh language, whistleblowing etc. It remains the responsibility of those to whom relevant legal requirements and professional standards apply to ensure that they also meet those requirements and standards, in line with the guiding principles set out in this policy framework. - 3.5.
 The principles and responsibilities set out in this policy framework are deliberately at a high level and apply to health research and social care research equally.
 However, health research and social care research can be different in nature, scale, setting, volume and funding, as well as in the mix of stakeholders, organisational context and range of academic disciplines.
 Individuals and organisations with responsibilities under this policy framework are therefore expected to take appropriate account of these differences when reflecting the principles and responsibilities set out in this document in their own policies, procedures and practice.